AvePoint/cloud-api/docs/docs/services-and-features/insights/users/userPermissionsExport.md

 ## Response Sample

-The following is a sample response for this API method, which includes export job ID of the user access report and its operation status
+The following is a sample response for this API method, which includes export job ID of the user access report and its operation status.

 ```json
 {